-Breakfast Club and Fun Club, our school provision for before and after school care, aim to make an intrinsic contribution to the childrens' all-round wellbeing through an exciting range of activities and opportunities.
+Breakfast Club and Fun Club is our school provision for before and after school care.
+It aims to make an intrinsic contribution to the children's' all-round wellbeing through an exciting range of activities and opportunities.
 The club is run in the familiar environment of the school and the children have access to many of the resources and the grounds.